ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/github_create_repo.md

    ![new repo](/images/create-new-repo.png)

+3. After you click "Create Repository", you'll see the following screen.
-3. For each lab we have provided you with some starter code.
-To obtain the starter code, click on the "import code" button on the screen that follows right after you create a new repo.
+   You will want to click the For each lab we have provided you with some starter code.
+To obtain
+    the starter code, click on the "import code" button on the screen that follows right after you create a new repo.
 Then provide the url of the repository that contains the starter code.
 This url should be